Our HistoryContact Us

 Grass Roots Garbage Gang

 Also around 2000, a group of civic-minded folks down in Long Beach came together as the Grass Roots Garbage Gang to clean up their community beaches.
-With the help of Washington State Parks, the Gang holds three cleanups every year, including a January effort to gather winter storm debris and a July 5 effort to clean up the “war zone” fallout of Independence Day fireworks.
+With the help of Washington State Parks, the Gang holds three cleanups every year, including a January effort to gather winter storm debris, the April Washington Coast Cleanup, and a July 5 effort to clean up the “war zone” fallout of Independence Day fireworks.

 Pacific Northwest Four Wheel Drive Association